-Most people are shocked to find out how little evidence is necessary for allegations of sexual misconduct to become criminal.
+Most people are shocked to find out how little evidence is necessary for sex crime investigations to become criminal cases.
 The State does not need scientific evidence, or independent evidence.
-In Bexar County, Texas (and everywhere else in the United States), all that is required to bring charges against someone is a standard called probable cause.
+In Bexar County, Texas (and everywhere else in the United States), all that is required to bring formal sex crime charges against someone is a standard called probable cause.
 While the accused is innocent until proven guilty at trial, people can be charged with crimes when law enforcement believes that it’s more likely than not that they are guilty.
 What often happens is someone will make an accusation.
 The police will be called and a detective who specializes in these kinds of cases will interview the alleged victim.
 In the case of a minor, they will take the child over to a Child Abuse Assessment Center, where another video interview will be conducted.
 The police will then ask themselves whether they believe the person who has been interviewed.

 If they believe the person who has been interviewed, they will take a file with your name on it to the District Attorney’s office and they may ask a judge to issue an arrest warrant right away.
 One witness that a police officer believes is enough to bring charges against someone for any crime.
 A jury can find someone guilty beyond a reasonable doubt with just the evidence of one witness whom they believe.
 Our job, in many cases, is to find out why this child is not telling the truth and what motivates the child for saying this.
 These are questions that we ask in our interview with our client and our interview with other people who may know the child.
 We ask these questions to determine whether or not this is a credible accusation or if it is something that has been made up in the mind of a child.

 Law Enforcement In Bexar County Are Investigating My Loved One For A Sex Crime.
 How Long Before They Make An Arrest?